-D. Pyrethroid Insecticides Study
+E. Pyrethroid Insecticides Study

 - I. The Principal Permittee shall perform a Pyrethroid Insecticides study to accomplish the following objectives: - i.
-Evaluate whether tributaries are toxic to aquatic organisms. - ii.
+Establish baseline data for major watersheds - ii.
 Evaluate whether Pyrethroid Insecticide concentrations are at or approaching levels known to be toxic to sediment-dwelling aquatic organisms. - iii.
-Prioritize drainage and sub-drainage areas where Best Management Practices need to be implemented, if necessary. - 1.
-The Permittees shall incorporate tributary monitoring for Pyrethroid Insecticides within the Calleguas Creek Watershed according to the following: - (a) No later than second year of this Order, monitoring within the Calleguas Creek Watershed Management Area (WMA) shall begin for a period of 2 years. - (b) In selecting sites to conduct tributary monitoring for Pyrethroid Insecticides, Permittees shall review existing monitoring programs in the watersheds by other public and private entities, watershed coalitions, and citizen volunteers, so as to complement and not duplicate efforts. - (c) Establish 2 to 6 stations along the mainstem of each major Calleguas Creek tributary, such as: Conejo Creek. - (d) Establish 2 to 3 stations along secondary tributaries (originate at the outfall of storm drains/ channels) entering each major Calleguas Creek tributary. - (1) Stations shall be established outside of the influence of the mainstem. - 2.
-The Principal Permittee shall monitor Pyrethroid Insecticides stations according to the following: - (a) The Principal Permittee shall monitor the first storm event of the wet season that produces at least 0.25 inches of rain, and 1 additional storm event, for a total of 2 sampling events per station per monitoring year. - (1) Monitoring shall occur after sediment has settled within the waterbody. - (b) Approximately 3 L of sediment is to be collected at each station in a pre-cleaned glass jar by skimming the upper 1 cm of the sediment column with a steel scoop, and held on ice until returned to the laboratory. - (c) Sediment shall be homogenized in the laboratory by hand mixing, then held at 4 °C (toxicity samples) or -20 °C (chemistry samples). - (d) All samples taken shall be analyzed for the following Pyrethroids: - (1) biefenthrin - (2) cyfluthrin - (3) cypermethrin - (4) deltamethrin
+Determine if Pyrethroids discovered are from urban sources. - iv.
+Assess any trends over the permit term. - 1.
+The Permittees shall incorporate monitoring for Pyrethroid Insecticides within the Calleguas Creek, Santa Clara River and Ventura River Watersheds according to the following: - (a) No later than the second year of this Order, monitoring shall begin. - (b) Quality Assurance Project Plan (QAPP) to be submitted to the Regional Board for approval 12 months prior to beginning monitoring. - (c) In selecting sites to conduct monitoring for Pyrethroid Insecticides, Permittees shall review existing monitoring programs in the watersheds by other public and private entities, watershed coalitions, and citizen volunteers, so as to complement and not duplicate efforts. - (d) Establish at least 2 stations along the mainstems of each major watershed river that are influenced by urban discharges.

-- (5) esfenvalerate - (6) lambda-cyhalothrin - (7) permethrin - (8) tralomethrin (if laboratory is capable of analyzing for it) - (e) Detection limits for all Pyrethroids shall be as close to 1ng/g (dry weight) as reasonably achievable. - (f) Each sediment sample is to measure the following: - (1) total organic carbon (OC). - 3.
-All samples shall be tested for toxicity to 7 to 10 day old Hyalella azteca according to standard U.S. EPA testing methods.3 - (a) Use of the approach described in Aquatic Toxicity Due to Residential Use of Pyrethroid Insecticides4 for toxicity testing shall be used. - 4.
-Analyses to be conducted at a laboratory that has performed sediment toxicity testing for Pyrethroid Insecticides, is preferred. - 5.
-Monitoring results from each station shall be sent electronically to the Regional Board's Storm Water Site at MS4stormwaterrb4@waterboards.ca.gov, no later than 45 days from sample collection date.
-The sample data transmitted shall be in the most recent update of the Southern California Municipal Storm Water Monitoring Coalition's (SMC) Standardized Data Transfer Formats (SDTFs). - 6.
-If toxicity is attributed to Pyrethroids then consultation with staff at U.S. EPA, the California Department of Pesticide Regulations and the California Stormwater Quality Association's (CASQA) pesticides committee (UP3 Project web site), shall be required to obtain relevant information to use in developing the recommendations to mitigate Pyrethroids in the Final Report. - 7.
-A Quality Assurance Project Plan (QAPP) shall be developed and shall include site-specific information, and field and laboratory quality assurance requirements.
-This document identifies the major elements of the quality assurance and quality control components that need to be described in the QAPP.
-The QAPP shall be submitted to the Regional Board Executive Officer for staff review and approval by the Los Angeles Regional Water Board Quality Assurance Officer.
+- (e) The study shall be repeated every third year following the year monitoring begins. - 2.
+The Principal Permittee shall monitor Pyrethroid Insecticides stations according to the following: - (a) The Principal Permittee shall monitor 1 sampling event per station per monitoring year. - (1) Monitoring shall occur after sediment has settled within the waterbody, and safe access can be assured. - (b) Sufficient sediment is to be collected at each station in a pre-cleaned glass jar by skimming the upper 1 cm of the sediment column with a steel scoop, and held on ice until returned to the laboratory. - (c) Sediment shall be homogenized in the laboratory by hand mixing, then held at 4 °C (toxicity samples) or -20 °C (chemistry samples). - (d) All samples taken shall be analyzed for the following Pyrethroids: - (1) biefenthrin - (2) cyfluthrin - (3) cypermethrin - (4) deltamethrin - (5) esfenvalerate - (6) lambda-cyhalothrin - (7) permethrin - (8) tralomethrin (if laboratory is capable of analyzing for it) - (e) Detection limits for all Pyrethroids shall be as close to 1ng/g (dry weight) as reasonably achievable. - (f) Each sediment sample is to measure the following: - (1) total organic carbon (TOC). - 3.
+All samples shall be tested for toxicity to 7 to 10 day old Hyalella azteca according to standard U.S. EPA testing methods. - (a) Use of the approach described in Aquatic Toxicity Due to Residential Use of Pyrethroid Insecticides for toxicity testing shall be used. - 4.
+Analysis by a laboratory that has performed sediment toxicity testing for Pyrethroid Insecticides is preferred. - 5.
+Monitoring results from each station shall be sent electronically to the Regional Board's Storm Water Site at MS4stormwaterRB4@waterboards.ca.gov, no later than 90 days from sample collection date.
+The sample data transmitted shall be in the most recent update of the Southern California Municipal Storm Water Monitoring Coalition's (SMC) Standardized Data Transfer Formats (SDTFs).

-3 U.S. EPA.
+&lt;sup>3 U.S. EPA.
 Methods for Measuring the Toxicity and Bioaccumulation of Sediment-Associated Contaminants with Freshwater Invertebrates; EPA Publication 600/R-99/064; U.S. Environmental Protection Agency: Washington, DC, 2000; 192 pp.

-4 Aquatic Toxicity Due to Residential Use of Pyrethroid Insecticides; Weston, D.P.; Holmes, R.W.; You, J.; Lydy, M.J.
+&lt;sup>4 Aquatic Toxicity Due to Residential Use of Pyrethroid Insecticides; Weston, D.P.; Holmes, R.W.; You, J.; Lydy, M.J.
 Environ.
 Sci.
 Technol.; (Article); 2005; 39(24); 9780 pp.